 The Greek Pater (Strong's #G3962) is where we get the English word "father."
 Some denominations, like the Catholics, permit the use of this title for its priests.
 Its use as a recognition of a man's religious position, training or authority is forbidden in the Bible.
 This includes the blasphemous designation of the head of the Catholic Church as the "most holy father."
 It is perfectly acceptable, however, to refer to one's male parent as "father."

-The word from which we get the English "master" in verses 8 and 10 comes from the Greek kathegetes (Strong's #G2519).
-Its use as a title in Matthew 5:10 references someone who is a teacher or guide with the implication that they possess a powerful religious position or office.
-Jesus, as the God of the Old Testament and man's Messiah, claims exclusive use of reference for himself.
+The word from which we get the English "master" in verses 8 and 10 of Matthew 23 comes from the Greek kathegetes (Strong's #G2519).
+Its use as a title references someone who is a teacher or guide with the implication that they possess a powerful religious position or office.
+Jesus, as the God of the Old Testament, claims exclusive use of "master" for himself!

-Other titles that are unacceptable, based on the spiritual intent of Jesus' teachings in Matthew 23, are "Pope," "Vicar of Christ" and others used by the Catholics.
-Such designations are used by them to denote the person they believe is the highest-ranking spiritual authority on earth (1913 Catholic Encyclopedia).
+Other religious titles that are unacceptable, based on the spiritual intent of Jesus' teachings in Matthew 23, are "Pope," "Vicar of Christ" and others used primarily by the Catholics.
+Such designations are utilized to denote a person they believe is the highest-ranking spiritual authority on earth (1913 Catholic Encyclopedia).
 The word "vicar" means a person who acts in place of another or as their substitute (dictionary.com).

-Such religious appellations like "Pope" are not only wrong but also blasphemous, since they claim divine authority and power over Christians that was never given.
-Christ NEVER gave any human being the absolute power to dictate doctrine and rule over the faith of his people.
-Even the apostle Peter, whom Catholics consider the first Pope, NEVER claimed such titles for himself.
+Christ NEVER gave any human being the absolute power to dictate doctrine for all other believers and rule over their faith.
+Even the apostle Peter, whom Catholics consider the first Pope, never claimed such authority for himself.
 He, instead, referred to himself as "a fellow elder" (1Peter 5:1), one of many mature Christian believers who served in the church.